 What is an inlay?

-Dental inlay is the tooth repair technique for larger inner cavities and decays in teeth which the filling is prepared outside of the mouth and cemented in place.
-Dental inlay is a type of pre-molded filling that restores damages in the teeth with highly tough tooth-colored ceramic/porcelain or metal alloys such as gold.
+Dental inlay is a form of tooth repair for larger inner cavities and decays in teeth which the filling is prepared outside of the mouth and cemented in place.
+A dental inlay is a type of pre-molded filling that restores damage in the teeth with highly tough tooth-colored ceramic/porcelain or metal alloys such as gold.

-Inlays are made according to the impression that taken from your prepared cavity of your affected tooth.
-As the name suggests, inlay is used for central damages in teeth which have remining undamaged parts on the sides or on upper parts.
+Inlays are made according to the impression that is taken from the prepared cavity of your affected tooth.
+As the name suggests, an inlay is used for central damages in teeth that have remaining undamaged parts on the sides or upper parts.

 What is an onlay?